-Some women may be advised to have their baby before full term due to health complications, for example preeclampsia.
-This article is not aimed at these women, who have actual evidence that their baby or their own health is at risk.
-This article is for women and their partners considering scheduling the birth for theirs or their doctors convenience, with no real evidence that there is a health problem.
-Inductions add risks where there were none.
+Some women may be advised to have their baby before the estimated due date as the result of health complications — for example preeclampsia (a dangerous condition involving high blood pressure).
+Obviously, waiting longer would not apply to these women, who have hard evidence that their baby or their own health is at serious risk.
+This article is intended for those who are considering scheduling the birth for theirs or their doctor’s convenience, with no evidence of a health problem.
+Inductions add risks when sometimes there were none.

-An important thing to remember is the fact that you’ve reached 40 weeks in itself is not a sign of danger.
-Once you go post dates, your midwife or doctor will be monitoring you much more regularly.
-Signs and symptoms from the body or abnormal test results would provide evidence if an induction or caesarean would be safer for your baby.
+An important fact to remember is that reaching 40 weeks of pregnancy in itself is not a sign of danger.
+Once you’re post dates, your midwife or doctor will be monitoring you much more regularly.
+Signs and symptoms from your body or abnormal test results will provide evidence if an induction or c-section would be safer for your baby.

-If your midwife or doctor recommends having your baby before 39 weeks, question whether there is a problem with yours or baby’s health that would make this necessary, ask what evidence that have found to come to that conclusion, and if its truly necessary for your baby to be born early, find out if it would be safe to wait until you are as close to 39 weeks as possible.
+If your doctor recommends having your baby before 39 weeks, question whether there is a problem with yours or baby’s health to make it truly necessary.
+Ask what evidence that have found to come to that conclusion.
+If it’s truly necessary for your baby to be born early, find out if it would be safe to wait until you are as close to 39-40 weeks as possible.

-So, before you decide to induce (without genuine medical necessity), here’s 40 reasons to give your baby 40 weeks or more!
+So, before you decide to induce — emergencies aside — here are 40 reasons to give your baby 40 weeks of pregnancy or more.

 Reasons To Give Baby 40 Weeks – For Your Baby:

-1. Babies born at 40 weeks are better able to suck and swallow because of their advanced muscle development.
+#1.
+Babies born at 40 weeks are better able to suck and swallow thanks to their more advanced muscle development.

-5. Brain development accelerates during the last five weeks of pregnancy — let your baby finish developing.
+#5.
+Brain development accelerates during the last five weeks of pregnancy — let your baby’s brain finish developing.

 Babies born at term are less likely to suffer from: